top of page

 Through support to the Indian Ocean Commission’s ISLANDS project, Sazani contributed to regional climate adaptation strategies, led a youth film competition, and produced resources on deforestation for Zanzibar.
 A major international conference was co-organised with the University of Bristol’s Small States Research Group.

 Sazani began delivering social performance advisory services to SRK Consulting for global mining projects.
-Following ZEET, Sazani joined the Blue Solutions Initiative, contributing to an innovative mangrove carbon accounting methodology in Zanzibar.
+Following ZEET, Sazani was invited to be showcased as a 'Blue Solution' by GIZ and instigated development of an innovative mangrove carbon accounting methodology in Zanzibar.

 2006-2010: Expansion